Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

-You will most likely spot alyssum as border plants edging large flower beds, in containers and hanging baskets as a low lying “spiller,” or around rose bushes.
-This annual will also grow nicely in rock gardens, between cracks, or other similar spaces with little soil.
+You will most likely spot alyssum as border plants edging large flower beds, in containers and hanging baskets as a low-lying “spiller,” or around rose bushes.
+This annual will also grow nicely in rock gardens, between cracks, or in other similar spaces with little soil.
 It blooms from mid-summer until fall.
 In otherwise formal borders, alyssum creates a loving overflowing or “cascading” effect.

 Sweet alyssum was used centuries ago in the Mediterranean, where it is native, to treat bites from rabid animals.
 The name alyssum comes from the Greek “without madness.”
 The name stuck.

-Sweet alyssum is low-lying, averaging about 6 inches tall but ranging from 2-12 inches in height.
+Sweet alyssum is low-lying, averaging about 6 inches tall but ranging from 2 to 12 inches in height.
 One plant will have a maximum width of 12 inches.
 Many tiny stems radiate from the center, each with lots of clusters of tiny flowers.

 The stems that radiate from the center of the plant are very slender.
-Tiny hairy, oval shaped green leaves grow on the stems, but are mostly hidden when the plant is in bloom.
+Tiny hairy, oval-shaped green leaves grow on the stems, but they're mostly hidden when the plant is in bloom.

-Each bloom, which grows in clusters, has 4 tiny petals.
+Each bloom, which grows in clusters, has four tiny petals.
 Each individual flower is less than a centimeter in diameter.
-The most common variety of sweet alyssum is white, but they can grow in purple, pink, or cream colors too.
+The most common variety of sweet alyssum is white, but they can grow in purple, pink, or cream colors, too.
 When planted in masses, alyssum will give off a honey-like smell.
-Flowers give way to tiny “fruits” or seed pods, that have two seeds.
+Flowers give way to tiny “fruits,” or seed pods, that have two seeds.

 Varieties of Sweet Alyssum

-‘Snow Princess’: A heat and cold tolerant hybrid, this variety has profuse bunches of white flowers.
-It needs a lot of water, but will bloom for the entire growing season if kept in moist soil.
+- ‘Snow Princess’: A heat- and cold-tolerant hybrid, this variety has profuse bunches of white flowers.
+It needs a lot of water, but it will bloom for the entire growing season if kept in moist soil.

-‘Snow Cloth’: This shorter variety (only up to 6 inches tall) also has white blooms.
+- ‘Snow Cloth’: This shorter variety (only up to six inches tall) also has white blooms.
 Unlike ‘snow princess,’ it prefers to be watered more sparingly.

-‘New Carpet of Snow’: Similar to the regular ‘carpet of snow,’ but more compact.
-Flower clusters typically only reach 3 inches tall.
+- ‘New Carpet of Snow’: Similar to the regular ‘carpet of snow,’ but more compact.
+Flower clusters typically only reach three inches tall.

-‘Wonderland White’: The wonderland series of sweet alyssum have larger flowers.
-In addition to white, it comes in 9 other colors.
-They all prefer full sun, and will grow about a half a foot tall.
+- ‘Wonderland White’: The wonderland series of sweet alyssum have larger flowers.
+In addition to white, it comes in nine other colors.
+They all prefer full sun and will grow about a half a foot tall.

-‘Tiny Tim’: Tiny Tim features smaller white blooms, and will grow less than 4 inches tall.
+- ‘Tiny Tim’: Tiny Tim features smaller white blooms and will grow less than four inches tall.

-‘Easter Basket’: This type displays rose to darker pink flowers about 4 inches tall.
+- ‘Easter Basket’: This type displays rose to darker pink flowers about four inches tall.

-‘Easter Bonnet’: Easter bonnet’s blooms can be anywhere from soft pink to lavender.
-Each pastel colored cluster of flowers form little mounds up to 4 inches tall.
+- ‘Easter Bonnet’: Easter bonnet’s blooms can be anywhere from soft pink to lavender.
+Each pastel-colored cluster of flowers form little mounds up to four inches tall.

-‘Golf Series’: Golf series usually comes in white flowers, but can be pastel pink or purple.
-They will grow up to 6 inches tall.
+- ‘Golf Series’: Golf series usually comes in white flowers, but they can be pastel pink or purple.
+They will grow up to six inches tall.

-‘Oriental Nights’: This type grows only 4 inches high, but has deep purple blooms with hints of white.
+- ‘Oriental Nights’: This type grows only four inches high, but it has deep purple blooms with hints of white.

-'Deep Rose': This is the most vibrant fuchsia pink colored variety of sweet alison.
-It grows around 6 inches tall, and has larger than average petals.
+- 'Deep Rose': This is the most vibrant fuchsia pink-colored variety of sweet alison.
+It grows around six inches tall and has larger than average petals.

 Growing Sweet Alyssum